-We cannot leave this charming corner of Utah without a visit to Bryce Canyon National Park in Southwestern Utah.
+We cannot leave this charming corner of Utah without a visit to Bryce Canyon National Park in Southwestern Utah (a State of Western USA).
 Bryce Canyon was named for Ebenezer Bryce, who settled below the Bryce Canyon Antitheater.
 He built a road to the plateau in the pink cliffs in order to carry firewood and timber and also a canal to irrigate his crops (in 1875).
 Bryce was a Cattle Breeder and insensitive to the beauty of the area.
 He made the following comment about the canyon, “helluva place to lose a cow.”
 The canyon kept his name even after he moved to Arizona in 1880.
 Go figure!
 Despite its name, Bryce Canyon National Park is not a canyon, but a collection of natural Antiphiteaters 12 miles long, 3 miles wide and 800 feet deep.
 The colorful pinnacles, hoodoos, are the geological structures of Bryce, colorful silhouettes looking like an army parading in dress uniforms.
 This National Park, established in 1928, covers 35,835 acres.
 The park rises to an altitude of between 8,000 and 9,000 feet.
 From November to May, snow may fall at any time!
 A beautiful white coat adds charming beauty to the red, orange, and white colors of the rock formations.
 We could simply rest on the heights of the plateau and enjoy the spectacular view of the constantly changing colors throughout the day, but the picture would be incomplete.

 You can feel the magic of Bryce as you move inside the pink or red-orange hoodoos and discover the massive limestone blocks crushed, broken, and carved by time and the extreme climatic conditions of the region.
 Each fairy chimney with its colors and forms is a work of art.
 The patterns are never exactly alike… As soon as a wall becomes accessible, each freeze erodes the rock wherever it finds a crack.
 Water erodes slowly but surely.
 A fragment breaks off and then another one a little further in… creating columns, needles pointing to the sky, Gothic caves, arches, and the Natural Bridge.
 For those who have a wandering mind, a Paiute legend says that hoodoos were once living beings, capable of taking human form… but these human beings were so bad that a god or divine essence named Coyote (since reincarnated as Wile E. Coyote in a popular cartoon) petrified them… The non-scientific explanation is more convincing when we examine some rock formations or rather the reverse: who observes who, who knows?